White Sox vs. Astros Player Props Betting Odds

-Yordan Alvarez and Andrew Vaughn are among the players with prop bets available when the Houston Astros and the Chicago White Sox meet at Guaranteed Rate Field on Saturday (starting at 7:15 PM ET).
+Player props are listed for Yordan Alvarez and Luis Robert, among others, when the Houston Astros visit the Chicago White Sox at Guaranteed Rate Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!